cjacker/opensource-toolchain-ch32v/README.md

 **Programming:**

 You need enter ISP mode first.
+- hold the 'BOOT0' button down then power on the device (connect the device to USB port).

+or

 - connect your development board directly to Linux PC USB port.
-- find the 'boot0' and 'reset' key on your development board
+- find the 'BOOT0' and 'RESET' button on your development board
-- **hold the BOOT0 key down, press RESET key and release it, after a while (about 1 second), release BOOT0 key**
+- **hold the BOOT0 button down, press the RESET button then release it, after a while (about 1 second), release BOOT0 button**

+then

 - run `lsusb`, you will find something like '4348:55e0 WinChipHead'.

 After enter ISP mode, take above blink example as demo (and wire up a LED to A8 pin), the programming process as below: